JCP1 - A Java based DIY automaton!

 • Conversation - the robot can ask a person some questions to learn about him/her - stored and later retrieved/used for conversation

-• Auto recharging by inserting recharger power plug into wall socket
+• Auto recharging by inserting recharger power plug into wall socket or docking station socket

-• Detect objects based on SIRF/SURF algorithms
+• Experimental detection of objects based on SIRF/SURF algorithms (if I can find an appropriate API)

 • Ask it to follow a colored ball you are holding, and it will move head and wheels accordingly so that its a certain size in its vision (follows a tennis ball now, want to make it follow any colored ball you tell it to, and also have it move wheels when following)